Member State law - Austria

-Austrian law is primarily written law.
-Customary law plays only a very restricted role.
-The judgments of the highest courts provide valuable guidance for the application of the law, and are of great importance, but judge-made law is not formally recognised as a source of law.
+Austrian law is primarily written (gesatztes) law.
+By contrast, customary law plays only a very limited role.
+The judgments of the highest courts provide valuable guidance for the application of the law, and are of major importance, but judge-made law is not formally recognised as a source of law.

-In order to be approved in the Lower House of Parliament (Nationalrat), international treaties that amend or supplement the constitution require the same special majorities as federal constitutional laws.
+In order to be approved in the Nationalrat (the lower house of the Austrian Parliament), international treaties that amend or supplement the Constitution require the same special majorities as federal constitutional laws.
 Treaties that amend or supplement statute law require the same quorums as statutes.

-In principle, the Federal President concludes international treaties at the request of the federal government or of the federal minister empowered by it.
-Political treaties and treaties that amend or supplement legislation require the prior consent of the Lower House.
-The Federal President may empower the federal government or the responsible members of the federal government to conclude categories of international treaties which are not political and do not amend or supplement legislation.
+In principle, the Federal President concludes international treaties at the request of the federal government or of the federal minister so empowered by the government.
+Political treaties and treaties that amend or supplement legislation require the prior consent of the Nationalrat.
+The Federal President may empower the federal government or the relevant members of the federal government to conclude certain categories of international treaties which are not political and do not amend or supplement legislation.

-In accordance with the Austrian federal constitution, each of the nine federal provinces (Bundesländer) is subject to its own provincial constitutional law in addition to federal constitutional law.
+Under Austria’s Constitution, each of the nine provinces (Bundesländer) is subject to its own provincial constitutional law in addition to federal constitutional law.
 Provincial constitutional law must not be inconsistent with federal constitutional law, and is therefore subordinate to it.
-But in principle there is no such order of precedence between federal and provincial statute.
-Since 1988, provinces have been able to conclude international treaties in matters falling within their jurisdiction.
+But in principle there is no such order of precedence between federal laws and the laws of the provinces.
+Since 1988, states have been able to conclude international treaties in matters falling within their jurisdiction.
 In foreign affairs, however, the federal government continues to take precedence.

-Types of legal instrument - hierarchy of sources of law
+Types of legal instruments – hierarchy of norms

-Federal constitutional legislation must be passed by a majority of two thirds of the votes cast in the Lower House, at least half the members being present.
-The legislation must be expressly designated as a ‘constitutional act’ or ‘constitutional provision’.
+Federal constitutional legislation must be passed by a majority of two thirds of the votes cast in the Nationalrat, with at least half the members being present.
+In addition, the legislation thus created must be expressly designated as a ‘constitutional act’ or ‘constitutional provision’.

-Federal statute law requires the presence of at least one third of the members of the Lower House and an absolute majority of the votes cast.
+By contrast, a valid resolution on a provision based on Federal statute law requires the presence of at least one third of the members of the Nationalrat and an absolute majority of the votes cast.

-The following guiding principles of the federal constitution are the most important provisions in the Austrian legal system:
+The following guiding principles (Grundprinzipien) of the Austrian Constitution are the most important provisions in the country’s legal system: